| #1 | Galen Health Institutes-Nashville Campus | Nashville, TN | $27,000/yr | Nashville students seeking LPN-to-RN bridge | |

 - HESI entrance exam required for admission

-- Prepares for the NCLEX-PN licensure exam
+- Prepares graduates for NCLEX-PN licensure

 |